ESIPFed/LakePy/README.md

 Visit our [documentation](https://esipfed.github.io/LakePy/) for the full reference.
 ## Contribute

-We would love your help in making this project better.
+We would love your help in making this project better!
 Please refer to our [contribution guide](https://github.com/ESIPFed/LakePy/blob/master/docs/contributing.md) to learn how.

 ## Credits